PoloOnTheGo/JATOS_docs_v3/pages/JATOS-with-MySQL.md

       mysql -u root -p
       ```

+   1. Create a database for JATOS:

+      **Character set and collation are important - otherwise you won't have full UTF-8 support**

+      ```bash
+      CREATE DATABASE jatos CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
+      ```

    1. Create a user for JATOS:

       You can use any username and password but have to remember them when configuring JATOS later on.

       ```bash
-      GRANT ALL PRIVILEGES ON *.* TO 'jatosuser'@'localhost' IDENTIFIED BY 'password';
+      GRANT ALL PRIVILEGES ON jatos.* TO 'jatosuser'@'localhost' IDENTIFIED BY 'password';
       ```

    1. Log out and log in with the newly created user:

       ```bash
       mysql -u jatosuser -p
-      ```

-   1. Create a database for JATOS:

-      **Character set and collation are important - otherwise you won't have full UTF-8 support**

-      ```bash
-      CREATE DATABASE jatos CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
       ```

    1. Exit the database with `exit`